Letter from C. Kallman/W. H. Auden to H. W. Henze, July 15, 1960

 Text Constitution

-• " nach dem Glyndebourne Brief "added above, handwritten, ball pen (blue), Henze, Hans Werner
+• " nach dem Glyndebourne Brief "added above, handwritten, ballpoint pen (blue), Henze, Hans Werner

 • "Absurd comentaries by … director of Schott’s"added below, handwritten, pencil, Henze, Hans Werner

-• "Cara Gretel"crossed out, handwritten, ball pen (blue), Kallman, Chester
+• "Cara Gretel"crossed out, handwritten, ballpoint pen (blue), Kallman, Chester

 • "t""T" replaced with "t"